 I love a dance party at my standing work desk and I love trying out new classes with ClassPass.
 When you leave the calorie burn or mileage focus at the door a lot of times you might even find the run you were dreading becomes a lot more relaxing.

-A better mood means a better workout a getting outside has been proven to be a natural mood booster!
-From the fresh air to the vitamin D, to the variety!
+Just look for a place with a good dirt path, some trees, and nice scenery.
+A better mood means a better workout a getting outside has been proven to be a natural mood booster.

 “Breathing fresh air opposed to the recycled kind can create a feeling of euphoria, which comes from the body’s release of feel-good endorphins,” says Robert Gotlin, DO, director of the Orthopedic and Sports Rehabilitation at Beth Israel Medical Center in New York City.